 Certain Latin American economies have experienced shortages in foreign currency reserves and their respective governments have adopted restrictions on the ability to transfer funds out of the country and convert local currencies into U.S. dollars.
 This may increase our costs and limit our ability to convert local currency into U.S. dollars and transfer funds out of certain countries, including for the purchase of dollar-denominated inputs, the payment of dividends or the payment of interest or principal on our outstanding debt.
 In the event that any of our subsidiaries are unable to transfer funds to us due to currency restrictions, we are responsible for any resulting shortfall.

-For example, in 2020, our subsidiaries in Argentina represented 10% of our total revenues.
-Although the exchange controls had been relaxed, since September 2019, the Argentine government has tightened restrictions on capital flows and imposed exchange controls and transfer restrictions, substantially limiting the ability of companies to retain foreign currency or make payments outside of Argentina.
+For example, in 2023, our subsidiaries in Argentina represented 15.8% of our total revenues.
+Since September 2019, the Argentine government has tightened restrictions on capital flows and imposed exchange controls and transfer restrictions, substantially limiting the ability of companies to retain foreign currency or make payments outside of Argentina.
 Furthermore, the Central Bank of Argentina implemented regulations requiring its prior approval for certain foreign exchange transactions otherwise authorized to be carried out under the applicable regulations, such as dividend payments or repayment of principal of inter-company loans as well as certain imports of goods.
-As a consequence of these exchange controls, the spread between the official exchange rate and other exchange rates resulting implicitly from certain securities transactions (usually effected to obtain U.S. dollars) has broadened significantly, reaching a value of approximately 64% above the official exchange rate as of April 23, 2021.
-The implementation of the above-mentioned measures could impact our ability to transfer funds outside of Argentina and may prevent or delay payments that our Argentine subsidiaries are required to make outside Argentina.
-As a result, if we are prohibited from transferring funds out of Argentina, or if we become subject to similar restrictions in other countries in which we operate, our results of operations and financial condition could be materially adversely affected.
+As a consequence of these exchange controls, the spread between the official exchange rate and other exchange rates resulting implicitly from certain securities transactions (usually effected to obtain U.S. dollars) has broadened significantly over the past years.
+Although the spread has decreased since the change of administration in December 2023, the spread has ranged between 19.7%, at its lowest, and 59.5%, at its highest, above the official exchange rate since January 1, 2024.
+The potential implementation of similar measures in any other countries in which we operate could impact our ability to transfer funds outside of those countries and may prevent or delay payments that our subsidiaries are required to make outside of said countries, which could have a material adverse effect on our results of operations and financial condition.

 If we fail to comply with, or if we become subject to, more onerous government regulations, our business could be adversely affected.